philcryer/fak3r.com/content/music-stores.md

 ![](https://cdn.shoplightspeed.com/shops/636018/themes/9682/v/13224/assets/cta-background.jpg)

-* I have not visited this shop (yet) but have ordered from them
+* I have not visited these shops (yet) but have ordered from them